 Congratulations to our 2023 Scholarship Winners

-The Gene Watnaas Scholarship Winners for 2021 are Fred Mansfield and Madeline Zutz.
+The Gene Watnaas Scholarship Winners for 2022 are Ashley Hagenow, Ross Herber and Kendra Waldenberger.
 The scholarships were set up to recognize individuals pursuing an education in a field that will enhance the safety of dairy and food products.